How to Make a Girly Necklace from Magazine Paper Beads

-Yep.
-Remember those rolled paper beads?
+Remember those rolled paper beads made from your mom’s recycled magazines?
 We used to make those beads in first grade.
-They were excellent for easy necklace as a Mother’s day gift.
+They were excellent beads for an easy necklace as a Mother’s day gift.

 Basic Paper Bead Making Technique

-2. With a ruler, mark long triangles across the pages
+- With a ruler, mark long triangles across the magazine pages

 Enhancing The Craft, From Good to Great